 The Image Capture tool component adds a button to the Toolbar of the Map Window.
 Clicking the button will copy the contents of the Map Window to a PNG image file.
 Using the Image Capture Tool, you can take an image of the entire map, shot even if the Map Window is too large to fit entirely on the screen.

 The Image Capture Tool has these settings:

-- Button Text: Text label for the Image Capture button. - ❖ Tooltip Text: Tooltip text displayed on mouseover. - Button Icon: Icon used for the Image Capture button. - .
-Hotkey: Keyboard shortcut for the button.
+- Button Text: Text label for the Image Capture button. - Tooltip Text: Tooltip text displayed on mouseover. - Button Icon: Icon used for the Image Capture button.